rjain37/typst-notes/s25 21849/notes.typ

 #definition[
   A topological space $X$ is irreducible $X = Y_1 union Y_2$ (each closed) implies that $X = Y_1$ or $X = Y_2$.

+  By definition, we will also say that irreducible implies nonempty.
 ]

 #remark[